 Put in “a cat” in the prompt text box and press Generate to test using Stable Diffusion.
 You should see it generates an image of a cat.

-You can pick a faster runtime to speed up the generation.
+You can pick a faster runtime type to speed up the generation, which costs more per hour.

-Click downward caret on top right and then select Change runtime type.
+Click downward caret on the top right and then select Change runtime type.

 This notebook only supports GPU.
 Below is the approximate performance for Flux.1 Dev.